 With colleagues across the world, Dr. Wagner conducts empirical research generating evidence for answering challenging health system questions.
 Their work, frequently in large databases, evaluates impacts of insurance and other policy changes on the availability, access to, affordability, and use of medicines, specifically new cancer medicines, in the United States, Europe, China, and elsewhere.

-Through the Medicines and Insurance Coverage (MedIC) Initiative she founded, Dr. Wagner has led training programs, including the first online course, to strengthen capacity of professionals in more than 20 low and middle income country health systems to design, implement, monitor and evaluate medicines policies and programs in the context of expanding health insurance coverage.
+Through the Medicines and Insurance Coverage (MedIC) Initiative she founded, Dr. Wagner has led training programs, including a first online course, to strengthen capacity of professionals in more than 20 low- and middle-income country health systems to design, implement, monitor and evaluate medicines policies and programs in the context of expanding health insurance coverage.

-Serving as a pharmacoepidemiologist on the FDA’s Sentinel Initiative, Dr. Wagner contributes to a national system that tracks the safety of pharmaceuticals in the United States.
+As a pharmacoepidemiologist on the FDA’s Sentinel Initiative, Dr. Wagner has contributed to a national system that tracks the safety of pharmaceuticals in the United States.